MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/built-in-protection.md

 ## Can I opt out?

-You can opt out of built-in protection settings by specifying your settings.
+You can opt out of built-in protection by specifying your own security settings.
 For example, if you prefer to not have tamper protection turned on automatically for your tenant, you can explicitly opt out.

 > [!NOTE]
 > **We do not recommend turning tamper protection off**.
 Tamper protection provides you with better ransomware protection.